fbpx

 Clocking In with Haylee Gaffin is produced and brought to you by Gaffin Creative, a podcast production company for creative entrepreneurs.
 Learn more about our services at Gaffincreative.com, plus you’ll also find resources, show notes, and more for the Clocking In Podcast.

 When we talk about clients overstepping boundaries, it’s important to remember that it’s at NO FAULT of their own IF you don’t intentionally set boundaries to begin with.
 I think each person has their own needs in business and you can accept whatever relationship you want with your clients.
-I’ve slowly adapted each of the boundaries I’m sharing today because I ran into situations that I didn’t love.
+I’ve slowly adapted to each of the boundaries I’m sharing today because I ran into situations that I didn’t love.

 Setting Boundaries in Your Business